Dheeraj26-02/Attendance-LLM/Flask/ReadMe.md

-This is the attendance portal which fetch attendance using QR and send the student details to DB into the respective Subject wise tables.
+⚡This is the attendance portal which fetch attendance using QR and sends the student details to DB into the respective Subject wise tables.⚡